 Big Data is likely a word you’ve heard before.
 However, it seems to be an abstract term for some to understand.
 Big Data refers to large volumes of varied data that is received at a fast rate.
-Usually there is reference to the three Vs – volume, velocity and variety.
+Usually there is reference to the three Vs:

 As you know, there are regulations that govern the driving hours of drivers of commercial goods vehicles and passenger carrying vehicles.
 These regulations go by different names depending on where your fleet operates but their goal is ultimately the same and that is to reduce driver fatigue and the accidents related to it.

 Most fleet owners are concerned about how to effectively track and manage their assets.
-Considerations such as safety, compliance, efficiency and security spring to mind and help shape their decision when choosing an asset manager solution.
+Considerations such as safety, compliance, efficiency and security spring to mind and help shape their decision when choosing fleet asset management solutions.

 Although asset tracking has been around for some time, advancements in technology has grown leaps and bounds.
 It’s never been easier or more important to protect your assets from theft and other variables which may negatively impact your investment potential.

 Keeping track of moveable assets is imperative for any fleet business.
-As such, trailers form an important part of this type of business and aspects such as understanding where your assets are at any given time, how often they’re being used and whether your cargo is being unloaded on time and in the right place, are tantamount to the effective running of your business.
+As such, trailers form an important part of this type of business and aspects such as understanding where your assets are at any given time, how often they’re being used and whether your cargo is being unloaded on time and in the right place with an effective trailer track system, are tantamount to the effective running of your business.

 The application of game mechanics, such as rules of play and point scoring, to non-game contexts is changing the landscape of B2B applications, which have traditionally been used to formalize processes within a business.